Motor vehicle: Australia

 As of January 2011, the Australian motor vehicle fleet had 16.4 million registered vehicles, with an ownership rate of 730 motor vehicles per 1000 people, up from 696 vehicles per 1000 residents in 2006.
 The motor vehicle fleet grew 14.5% since 2006, for an annual rate of 2.7% during this five-year period.

-Comparison by regions
+Motorization rates by region and selected country

-The following table compares vehicle ownership rates by region with the US, the country with the highest motorization rate in the world, and how it has evolved from 1999 to 2016.
+The following table compares vehicle ownership rates by region with the United States, the country with one of the highest motorization rates in the world, and how it has evolved from 1999 to 2016.

 Production by country

-In 2017, a total of 97.3 million cars and commercial vehicles were built worldwide, led by China, with about 29 million motor vehicles manufactured, followed by the United States with 11.2 million, and Japan with 9.7 million.
+In 2023, global motor vehicle production reached approximately 93.5 million units, according to data from the International Organization of Motor Vehicle Manufacturers (OICA).
 The following table shows the top 15 manufacturing countries for 2017 and their corresponding annual production between 2004 and 2017.